 YEA!
 Many of you have survived the first month or first few weeks of school.
-You have set some rules in place, so that your classroom can run smoothly.
-Maybe you were that teacher that went the extra mile in allowing the students to create the classroom rules and consequences.
-At the end of the day you can cross that piece off your checklist and breathe.
+You have set some rules in place so that your classroom can run smoothly.
+Maybe you were that teacher who went the extra mile to allow the students to create the classroom rules and consequences.
+You can cross that piece off your checklist and breathe.

-However, some unexpected thing happened and you don’t have a rule for it or you are not being consistent in sticking to the rules or following through with the consequences that were established in the classroom.
-A lack of consistency can confused the students and lead to a chaotic situation inside the classroom.
-You definitely don’t want your principal to walk into a zoo and see that your class is totally out of control.
+However, some unexpected things happened, and you don’t have a rule for it, or you are not being consistent in sticking to the rules and following through with the consequences established in the classroom.
+A lack of consistency can confuse the students and lead to a chaotic situation inside the classroom.
+You don’t want your principal to walk into a zoo and see that your class is totally out of control.
 There goes your evaluation.
 Yikes!

-Well, no worries, Reading 4 Our Future to the rescue.
+No worries, MG Consulting, to the rescue.
 Here are three tips we want you to keep in mind when managing your classroom.

 LEAD.
 Lead by example.
 Do as I said and not as I do is not a great example of managing a classroom.
-Your students are watching you in and out of the classroom that includes shopping centers.
+Your students are watching you in and out of the school that includes shopping centers.
 Yep!
-You might run into your students at the grocery story in the check out lane, so be careful how you speak to the cashier.
+You might run into your students at the grocery store in the check out lane, so be careful how you speak to the cashier.

 PRACTICE.
 Practice makes perfect.
-If the rules are set be consistent and follow through on the consequences.
+When you have set the rules, be consistent, and follow through on the consequences.
 Make sure to go over the rules.
-You can have the students role play each of the rules and consequences.
-It will allow for a more hands-on approach
+You can have the students’ role play each of the rules and consequences.
+It will allow for a more hands-on approach.

 ENGAGE.
-Allow the students an opportunity to take responsibility of their action by signing an agreement or contract with you and parent.
-This is a great teachable moment in teaching accountability.
-This also helps everyone to be on the same page.
-This will leave no room for misunderstanding when consequences are given out.
+Allow the students an opportunity to take responsibility for their actions by signing an agreement or contract with you and the parent.
+It is a great teachable moment in teaching accountability.
+It also helps everyone be on the same page without leaving any room for misunderstanding when consequences occur.

-Hopefully these three simple tips will help you manage your classroom effectively.
-A friendly reminder, keep your rules to a maximum of 5 because any more than that and your students will feel as if they are in bootcamp versus a learning environment.
+Hopefully, these three simple tips will help you manage your classroom effectively.
+A friendly reminder, keep the rules to a maximum of five.
+Any more than that, your students will feel as if they are in bootcamp versus a learning environment.

 Happy Classroom Management